DSS provides expert software design, system implementation, and

 (similar to Pthreads)

-- A univeral "server server" that among other things allows almost any
+- A universal "server server" that among other things allows almost any

 even those running on a private network or firewalled network,